Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: Special
 Saving Throw: None

 This spell summons a Minor Death to serve the Gray One.
 It has 64 HP, 1 Thac0, AC -4, can only be damaged with weapons +1 or better, strikes twice per round delivering 2d8 points of slashing damage per hit and cannot be turned.
-The shadow is also immune to cold, fire, poison, electricity damage and all Enchantment/Charm spells.
+The Minor Death is also immune to cold, fire, poison, electricity damage and all Enchantment/Charm spells.

 ====================================================================================================================================================================